chameleon-hpc/samoa-chameleon/README.md

 # Sam(oa)²

-Sam(oa)² stands for *Space-Filling Curves and Adaptive Meshes for Oceanic And Other Applications*.
-Sam(oa)² is a PDF framework that can e.g., simulate wave propagations for tsunamis using adaptive meshes and space filling curves.
+Sam(oa)² stands for *Space-Filling Curves and Adaptive Meshes for Oceanic And Other Applications* and has been developed at TU Munich.
+Sam(oa)² is a PDE framework that can e.g., simulate wave propagations for tsunamis using adaptive meshes and space filling curves.
 For further information please refer to the original [README](README_samoa.md).

 This repository contains the source code and scripts to build and run the following versions: